ACIAC PhD Scholarship 2019: English-Chinese Translation Studies

 - be highly motivated to undertake further study at an advanced level.

-- research experience in arts and culture.
+- have research experience culture and translation.

 International applicants must also demonstrate English language proficiency (opens in a new window).